glouppe/info8006-introduction-to-ai/lecture4.md

 # Uncertainty

 General setup:
-- *Observed* variables or evidence: agent knows certain things about the state of the world (e.g., sensor readings).
+- *Observed* variables or evidence: agent knows certain things about the state of the world (e.g., senso(it is too much work or irrealistic to define an exact model)r readings).
 - **Unobserved** variables: agent needs to reason about other aspects that are uncertain (e.g., where the ghost is).
 - (Probabilistic) *model*: agent knows or believes something about how the observed variables relate to the unobserved variables.